andrea-artuso/arduino-parking-sensor/README.md

 # **Arduino Parking Sensor**

 ### **Components used:**
-- Arduino xx board
+- Arduino UNO board
 - 2 HC-SR04 Ultrasonic sensors
-- 3 led
+- 1 led bar
-    - *1 green led*
-    - *1 yellow led*
-    - *1 red led*
-- 3 resistors
-    - *3x 220 Ω (for leds)*
+- 2 direction LED (green/red)
-- 5V Piezo Buzzer
+- 5V Buzzer

 ### **How it works:**
 The sensors read the distance from the closest object and they return it to the board.
-The distance is processed and depending of its value the speaker will emit some beeps at a different frequency and one of the three LEDs will light up.
+The distance is processed and depending of its value the speaker will emit some beeps and the led bar will increasily turning on.
+The red and green LEDs indicate the direction of the closest object.

 ### **I/O:**
 > **Inputs**: